Updated April 28, 2022

 Businesses Use Digital Marketing to Increase Sales and Revenue

-Businesses’ main goal for digital marketing is to make more money.
+In 2018, businesses’ main goal for digital marketing is to make more money.

 Every digital marketing strategy should ultimately lead to a sale.